Fast food: Variants

 Chinese takeaways/takeout restaurants are particularly popular in Western countries such as the US and UK.
 They normally offer a wide variety of Asian food (not always Chinese), which has normally been fried.
 Most options are some form of noodles, rice, or meat.
 In some cases, the food is presented as a smörgåsbord, sometimes self service.
 The customer chooses the size of the container they wish to buy, and then is free to fill it with their choice of food.
 It is common to combine several options in one container, and some outlets charge by weight rather than by item.
 In large cities, these restaurants may offer free delivery for purchases over a minimum amount.

 Sushi has seen rapidly rising popularity recently in the Western world.
-A form of fast food created in Japan (where bentō is the Japanese variety of fast food), sushi is normally cold sticky rice flavored with a sweet rice vinegar and served with some topping (often fish), or, as in the most popular kind in the West, rolled in nori (dried laver) with filling.
+A form of fast food created in Japan (where bentō is the Japanese variety of fast food), sushi is normally cold sticky rice flavored with a sweet rice vinegar and served with some topping (often fish), or, as in the most popular kind in the West, rolled in nori (dried green laver) with filling.
 The filling often includes fish, seafood, chicken or cucumber.

 Pizza is a common fast food category in the United States, with nationwide chains including Papa John's, Domino's Pizza, Sbarro and Pizza Hut.
 It trails only the burger industry in supplying children's fast food calories.
 Menus are more limited and standardized than in traditional pizzerias, and pizza delivery is offered.

 Kebab houses are a form of fast food restaurant from the Middle East, especially Turkey and Lebanon.
 Meat is shaven from a rotisserie, and is served on a warmed flatbread with salad and a choice of sauce and dressing.
 These doner kebabs or shawarmas are distinct from shish kebabs served on sticks.
 Kebab shops are also found throughout the world, especially Europe, New Zealand and Australia but they generally are less common in the US.